gheorghitamutu/EBS2023/FinalProject/ReadMe.md

 This is a second set of tags provided with the [management plugin](https://www.rabbitmq.com/management.html) installed and enabled by default, which is available on the standard management port of 15672, with the default username and password of guest / guest.

+We'd also like to develop and connect from the host so we don't specify any network:

+    docker run -d --hostname EBS-rabbit --name EBS-local-rabbit -p 9081:15672 -p 5673:5672 rabbitmq:3-management

 ## Topology Diagram
 ![Topology](./docs/topology.png)